WendellAdriel/website-blog/content/blog/laravel-aaas-actions-as-a-service/index.md

 +++
 title = "Laravel AaaS - Actions as a Service" date = "2023-01-23T10:16:21Z"
-author = "Wendell Adriel"
-authorTwitter = "wendell_adriel"
-tags = ["back-end", "php", "laravel", "architecture"] keywords = ["php", "laravel", "architecture", "laravel actions", "laravel services", "AaaS", "Actions as a Service", "invokable controllers", "architectural pattern"] description = "Action classes and Invokable Controllers are a hot topic in Laravel nowadays.
-In this article I'll explain why I think Invokable Controllers are a bad idea and an architectural pattern I created and named as AaaS." cover = "img/blog/laravel_aaas.png" showFullContent = false hideComments = false
+description = "Action classes and Invokable Controllers are a hot topic in Laravel nowadays.
+In this article I'll explain why I think Invokable Controllers are a bad idea and an architectural pattern I created and named as AaaS." keywords = ["php", "laravel", "architecture", "laravel actions", "laravel services", "AaaS", "Actions as a Service", "invokable controllers", "architectural pattern"] topics = ["back-end", "php", "laravel", "architecture"]
 +++

 ## Introduction